raouldeheer/Heroes-and-Generals-community-project/README.md

-# Heroes and Generals decode
+# Heroes and Generals community project

-Heroes and Generals decode is a repo where I try to decode the H&G network protocol.
+Heroes and Generals community project is the project where I try to make a game client for the RTS part of the game.